 Your mood and gut health are in fact interrelated.
 It’s believed that the majority of the serotonin in the body, the happiness hormone, is produced in the gut.

 What can you do to boost serotonin production?

 Aim to get enough of the sunshine vitamin daily.
 Adequate vitamin D levels in the body were proven to support serotonin synthesis, so make sure you get enough of this fantastic vitamin year-round.
-Vitamin D is produced by the body when in direct contact with the sunlight when we’re outdoors as well as from dietary sources such as mushrooms.
+Vitamin D is produced by the body when in direct contact with the sunlight as well as from dietary sources such as mushrooms.

 Try our vegan vitamin D rich organic Mushroom Superblend in coffee, shakes, smoothies, porridge and bakes.